-Aitel is the founder, president and CEO of Immunity Inc. Recruited by the National Security Agency at the age of 18, Aitel served six years as a security scientist before moving on to work as a consultant for @stake.
+Aitel is the founder and former CEO of of Immunity Inc. Recruited by the National Security Agency at the age of 18, Aitel served six years as a security scientist before moving on to work as a consultant for @stake.
 He launched Immunity Inc. in 2002, advising customers ranging from major financial institutions to Fortune/Global 500 companies to government agencies.

 Alperovitch is co-founder and chief technology officer of CrowdStrike.
 He has received numerous awards and recognitions, including appearing on Fortune’s “40 Under 40” list; Politico’s guide to the 50 most influential doers, thinkers and visionaries; MIT’s “Innovators Under 35” and Foreign Policy’s Leading Global Thinkers.

 Baker is a partner at the law firm of Steptoe & Johnson.
 From 2005 to 2009, he was the first assistant secretary for policy at the Department of Homeland Security.
 Baker has been general counsel of the National Security Agency and general counsel of the commission that investigated WMD intelligence failures before the Iraq war.